pearsonkyle/Exo-Machina/README.md

-A semantic search engine for manuscript on the ArXiv.
-Semantic search means that the search engine will understand the meaning of the query and return results that are semantically similar to the query.
-This is in contrast to a keyword search engine which will return results that contain the exact keywords in the query.
-This search engine uses a language model to generate embeddings for each manuscript which can be clustered for visualization applications and queried for entity searches.
-The embeddings are generated using tfidf+PCA, SciBERT, and GPT-2.
-The embeddings are then clustered using an approximate nearest neighbor technique (ANNOY) and queried with FAISS to provide recommendations on similar articles to an input prompt.
-The language model is trained on ~2.1M abstracts from the ArXiv.
+A semantic search engine for white papers on the [ArXiv](https://arxiv.org/) and [NASA ADS](https://ui.adsabs.harvard.edu/).
+Semantic search uses different techniques to understand the intent and context of search terms.
+This means that the search engine will understand the meaning of the query beyond just the exact keywords.
+The search engine uses a language model to generate embeddings for each manuscript which can be clustered for visualization applications and queried for entity searches.
+The embeddings are generated using [tfidf](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.TfidfVectorizer.html)+PCA and a Llama2-based fine tuned model.
+The embeddings are then clustered using an approximate nearest neighbor technique (ANNOY) or queried with FAISS to provide recommendations on similar articles.

 ## Dependencies